KoyanagiT/KnowInfo/README.md

 ## Usage

 You don't play simulations here.
-  Plese go to Original project to Click on [this](https://github.com/KoyanagiT/Ryouiki_tenkai).
+Please go to Original project to Click on [this](https://github.com/KoyanagiT/Ryouiki_tenkai).

 ## Note

 You don't play simulations here.

 ## Author